 The following are different types of parenting time:

-Supervised parenting time is an arrangement in which a parent’s time with the child must be supervised by a third party.
+- Supervised parenting time: an arrangement in which a parent’s time with the child must be supervised by a third party.
 Depending on the court order, the supervision may be done by a friend, family member, or a professional supervisor (usually at a supervised center).
 In some situations, the other parent may also provide supervision.

-Reasonable parenting time is an arrangement in which there is no specific schedule set for parenting time.
+- Reasonable parenting time: an arrangement in which there is no specific schedule set for parenting time.
 Instead, the court leaves it up to the parents to figure out when they will each spend time with the child.

-Specific parenting time is when the court order sets a specific schedule for when the child is with each parent.
+- Specific parenting time: when the court order sets a specific schedule for when the child is with each parent.
 The schedule can also include holidays, birthdays, and vacation time.

-If a parenting time arrangement does not allow one parent to have any parenting time with the child, this is called suspended or “denied” parenting time.
+- Suspended parenting time: an arrangement that does not allow one parent to have any parenting time with the child (also called “denied” parenting time).

 A "parenting plan" specifies how parents will share parenting time and decision-making duties, how they will settle their disputes, and any other relevant issues.
 This plan is submitted to the court that will allocate parenting time.
-It is a requirement.
-It can, however, be as general or specific as you like.
+It is a requirement, but it can be as general or specific as you like.

 What is an ex-parte order?

-An ex-parte order is an emergency order.
-Normally, all motions must be delivered to the opposing party 14 days before the hearing date in order to be valid.
-Ex-parte motions, on the other hand, waive any notice requirements.
+An ex-parte order, also called an emergency order, allows you to file a motion without having to notify the opposing party 14 days prior to the hearing date.
 This makes it possible to get into court sooner.

 What is a custody evaluation?

-In contested custody matters, the court may order an inquiry, report, and recommendations on the child's custody arrangements.
+A custody evaluation is sometimes ordered In contested custody matters.
 To run the custody evaluation, a custody evaluator is ordered by the court to gather information about both parents as well as the child.
-To do so, they will conduct interviews, make observations, and even make home visits.
-Afterward, they will make their recommendations about custody and parenting time to the court.
+The evaluator conducts interviews, makes observations, and even makes home visits.
+Afterward, they make their recommendations about custody and parenting time to the court.

 What is a guardian ad litem (GAL)?